oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-27-result-object.md

 - `"notApplicable"`: The rule specified by `ruleId` was not evaluated, because it does not apply to the analysis target.

-> EXAMPLE: In this example, a binary checker has a rule that applies to 32-bit binaries only.
+> EXAMPLE 1: In this example, a binary checker has a rule that applies to 32-bit binaries only.
 It produces a `"notApplicable"` result if it is run on a 64-bit binary.
 It also has a rule that checks the compiler version and produces an informational result:
 >
 > ```json
 > "results": [